-Genny is a published author and speaker who is fueled by a passion to help women reach their full potential and thrive in leadership.
-She works with women to excel at team building, personal branding and leadership at Her Team Success, holds an MBA, and teaches Effective Team Dynamics and Human Resources as Adjunct Faculty at a college in her hometown.
-She’s been helping women thrive and achieve their goals for over 17 years and has served in a variety of mentoring and leadership roles.
+Genny Heikka is a published author and speaker who is fueled by a passion to help women reach their full potential and thrive in leadership.
+She’s been helping women achieve their goals for over 17 years and has served in a variety of leadership and mentoring roles within corporate, non-profit and ministry organizations.
+She holds an MBA and founded Her Team Success to help women excel at leadership and gain the skills they need to advance in their lives and careers.

 Genny has appeared on radio and TV and has been published in multiple publications, including Lifetime Moms, Mamapedia, and a variety of magazines and anthologies.
 She began her career at Hewlett-Packard then stepped into her dream of becoming an author, writing several books.
 Her parenting book has received praise from the San Francisco Book Review and has helped moms from all walks of life reduce stress and chaos in parenting — and find more happiness.
 She’s also written six children’s books and has worked with many aspiring writers to help them find success and reach their writing goals.

-Genny served as the Director of Communications for an international non-profit for three years, and her communication, marketing and leadership experience spans corporate, non-profit and ministry organizations.
-She recently co-founded LIFT: Live Inspired, Fearless, Thriving, which hosts events and workshops that help women gather in community and thrive.
+Genny served as the Director of Communications for an international non-profit and has taught Effective Team Dynamics and Human Resources as Adjunct Faculty in Business.
+She is also a co-founder of LIFT: Live Inspired, Fearless, Thriving, which hosts events and workshops that help women gather in community and thrive.

 Genny is fueled by a passion to help women reach their full potential.